GovReady/govready-q/docs/source/installation-guide/installing-govready-q-server/linux/ubuntu/index.rst

 **Stopping GovReady-Q with Gunicorn**

-Press ``CTL-c`` in the terminal window running gunicorn to stop the server.
+Press ``Ctrl-C`` in the terminal window running gunicorn to stop the server.

 8. Monitoring GovReady-Q with Supervisor
 ----------------------------------------

-In this step, you will configure your deployment to use Supervisor start, monitor and automatically restart Gunicorn (and GovReady-Q) as long running process.
-In this configuration Supervisord is the effective server daemon running in the background and managing the gunicorn web server process handling requests to GovReady-Q. If Gunicorn or GovReady-Q unexpectely crash, the Supervisord daemon will automatically restart Gunicorn and GovReady-Q.
+In this step, you will configure your deployment to use Supervisor to start, monitor, and automatically restart Gunicorn (and GovReady-Q) as long running process.
+In this configuration Supervisord is the effective server daemon running in the background and managing the gunicorn web server process handling requests to GovReady-Q. If Gunicorn or GovReady-Q unexpectedly crash, the Supervisord daemon will automatically restart Gunicorn and GovReady-Q.

 Create the Supervisor ``/etc/supervisor/conf.d/supervisor-govready-q.conf`` conf file for gunicorn to run GovReady-Q.
 Supervisor on Ubuntu automatically reads the configuration files in ``/etc/supervisor/conf.d/`` when started.